wp-plugins/youtube-channel/readme.txt

 == Upgrade Notice ==

 = 0.1.1 =
-Reconfigure widget because of variable name updates and new features.
+After upgrade please reconfigure widget.
+Some variables are changed and implemented new features.

 = 0.1.0 =
 Just try it and rate it.
 Only initial release is available right now.